 - Smooth and near-silent STM technology that enables you to record audio without making any noise.

-- Awesome Image Stabilizer to prevent shaky footages.
+- Awesome Image Stabilizer to prevent shaky footage.

 - Lightweight and compact.

-- Ultra-wide zoom lens perfect for APS-C digital cameras.
+- Ultra-wide lens perfect for APS-C digital cameras.

 In general, one of the best lenses for vloggers using Canon sensor cameras, the Canon EF-S lens, is truly worth investing in.